Shena Jaramillo, MS, RD

 In my free time I serve as vice president of a non-profit animal rescue called Kittitas County Friends of the Animals, where I rescue and rehabilitate orphaned and feral cats.

 I would love to connect with you- but please know as we do that I am raw!
-I tell hard truths, I break fast rules and I love the word “fuck,” Especially as it pertains to food rules and diet culture.
+I tell hard truths, I break fast rules and I value being obscene when that’s what we mean!

 Welcome to your first day of food freedom!